alf9310/Figura/README.md

 ### Adding to the Source Code

-Developers are welcome to improve or expand the Figura framework!
+Developers are welcome to improve or expand configura!

 Typical contributions include: